Why draw on black paper?

 As with all art mediums I recommend you test them out before you begin.
 Spend some time playing with scribbling or doodling on black paper.

 Allowing yourself to explore the mediums in this way gives you a better sense of the overall effects that you can achieve using a specific medium.
 It also gives you confidence in your mark-making and will help you better decide what sort of art you want to be making.

 **This page may contain affiliate links to products I have used or recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.**

 Which black paper to draw on?

 I am currently using the Derwent Black paper book after it was recommended to me and overall I have found it to be an excellent product.
-It has deep, rich black pages which are lovely to work on.
-The paper has a smooth silky texture and really lends itself to white pen, pencil and charcoal drawing.
+The dark paper has a deep, rich black color which is lovely to work on.
+The paper has a smooth, silky texture and lends itself to white pen, pencil, and charcoal drawing.

-Other black paper I have worked on has had a tendency to discolor with age.
+Other black paper I have worked on has tended to discolor with age.
 However, the Derwent black paper doesn’t.
-This is helpful if you are creating drawings you would like to sell and also if you want your art to remain in good condition for a longer period of time.
+This is helpful if you are creating drawings you would like to sell and also if you want your art to remain in good condition for a longer period.

 What mediums to use for drawing on black paper?

-There are really so many different mediums you can use to draw on black paper.
+You can use many different mediums to draw on black paper.
 Below I have listed my favorite mediums to work with on black paper.
-I find these to be the most satisfying and the most effective in terms of aesthetic.
+I find these to be the most satisfying and effective in terms of aesthetic.